 The weather in Hawaii can vary greatly based on your elevation and location.
 After all, Hawaii has 10 of the world’s 14 climates!
 So you’ll want a variety of clothing if you’re planning lots of activities.

-These are the clothing basics for packing for a week in Hawaii:
+These are the clothing basics for what to pack for Hawaii – weeklong vacation:

 - Swimsuits (2)